 10.12.7 Setting the EOF field of the MPDU delimiter

-Change the first and second paragraphs as follows

-The EOF field may be set to 1 in an A-MPDU subframe carried in a VHT PPDU or in an EDMG PPDU if the subframe’s MPDU Length field is nonzero and the subframe is the only subframe that has a nonzero MPDU Length field.
-The EOF field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU or in an EDMG PPDU shall be set to 0.
+The EOF field may be set to 1 in an A-MPDU subframe carried in a VHT PPDU if the subframe’s MPDU Length field is nonzero and the subframe is the only subframe that has a nonzero MPDU Length field.
+The EOF field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU shall be set to 0.
 The EOF field shall be set to 0 in all A-MPDU subframes that are carried in an HT PPDU.

-An MPDU that is the only MPDU in an A-MPDU and that is carried in an A-MPDU subframe with 1 in the EOF field is called a VHT single MPDU if transmitted by a VHT STA, and is called an EDMG single MPDU if transmitted by an EDMG STA.
+An MPDU that is the only MPDU in an A-MPDU and that is carried in an A-MPDU subframe with 1 in the EOF field is called a VHT single MPDU if transmitted by a VHT STA.

+In the EDMG STA the EOF padding can be used to indicate that no more MPDUs are at end of the A-MPDU in the case the PSDU length exceeds the accumulated size of A-MPDU subframes plus number of bytes used for MPDU Start spacing.

+In the sequence of A-MPDU subframes transmitted in the EDMG PPDU the EOF field is set as follows:

+Shall be set to 0 in all A-MPDU subframes if the subframe’s MPDU Length field is nonzero,

+May be set to 1 in all A-MPDU subframes if the subframe’s MPDU Length field is zero and no one A-MPDU subframe with nonzero value in the subframe’s MPDU Length field is set for transmission in the A-MPDU subframes sequence after the subframe with MPDU Length field equal to zero is transmitted.

 TGay editor change as follows in P60L5